 The Police and Crime Commissioner is funded through annualised grants from central government, based on the police funding formula and the police precept component of local council tax.
-These one year annual settlements make it difficult to financially plan for the medium to long term.
+Annual funding settlements and one off funding in areas such as regional organised crime, firearms and violence make it extremely difficult to deliver on long term issues and exacerbates financial pressures for the force as they can end suddenly.
 Whilst there have been discussions on revisiting the funding formula no specific review date has been set, therefore there is a reasonable expectation that the current methodology will continue to be used in the short term.
 Any new funding formula introduced may pose a risk to funding levels and will be closely monitored, including the impact on the medium term financial plan and the reserve strategy.